Yenish language: Components

 Yenish has been documented since the 18th century.
-It is a jargon rather than an actual language; it consists of a significant number of unique specialized words, but does not have its own grammar or its own basic vocabulary.
-Yenish speakers generally speak their local German dialect, enriched by the Yenish vocabulary, which is derived in part from Rotwelsch, with influences from Yiddish, Romani, and other minority languages of the region.
+Yenish speakers generally speak their local German dialect, enriched by the Yenish vocabulary, which is derived in part from Rotwelsch, with influences from Yiddish, Romani, and other minority languages of their region.

 The Yenish vocabulary contains many words of Romani and Yiddish (and through the latter route, Hebrew) origin; it also has many unusual metaphors and metonyms that replace the standard German words.
-The relationship between Yenish and standard German is comparable to the relationship between Cockney or Polari and standard English.
-Some original Yeniche words have become parts of standard German.
+Some original Yenish words have become parts of standard German.